react-native-elements/react-native-elements/docs/API/swipedeck.md

 > This component was inspired by Stephen Grider's Udemy course called React Native: Advanced Concepts.
 Check it out [here](https://www.udemy.com/react-native-advanced/learn/v4/overview).

+> __Deprecation warning__: With the release of 1.0.0, we are going to remove this component, and its development is being moved to separate repo so that maintenance can be done easier.
+To keep up with it's development you can [check the project here](https://github.com/Monte9/react-native-tinder-cards).

 ### Demo

 ![SwipeDeck](https://i.imgur.com/d8FxHk2.gif)